executive profile

 by optimizing IT operations, rationalizing

-technology, and improving technology management.
+over 3.500 IT applications, and improving technology

 - Established a first-time, enterprise-wide